-Roofing including roof space Repair category 2 Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
-The flat sections will require above average maintenance.
+Roofing including roof space

+Repair category 2

+Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required with particular respect to heavy moss growth on roof surfaces.
+The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.